Sani Monastery

 Sani Monastery (also written Sanee), Sa-ni-[tshog], is located next to the village of Sani where the Stod Valley broadens into the central plain of Zanskar in Ladakh, northern India.
-It is about 6 km to the northwest of the regional centre of Padum, a gentle two-hour walk.
+It is about 6 km to the northwest of the regional centre of Padum.
 Like Dzongkhul Monastery, it belongs to the Drukpa Kargyu school of Tibetan Buddhism, and is the only one of this order in Zanskar which has nuns.
-It is thought to be the oldest religious site in the whole region of Ladakh and Zanskar.
+It is thought to be the oldest religious site in Ladakh and Zanskar.

 History

-The gompa is built to accommodate an ancient chorten 6 m (20 ft) high and of unusual shape, known as the Kanika Chorten, is presumed to date back to the time of the famous Kushan emperor, Kanishka.
+The gompa is built to accommodate an ancient chorten 6 m (20 ft) high and of unusual shape, known as the Kanika Chorten, is presumed to date back to the time of the Kushan emperor, Kanishka.
 Kanishka's era is now thought to have begun in 127 CE.
 'Kanika' is a commonly used form of Emperor Kanishka's name.
-He is famous in Buddhist literature as a promoter of Buddhism and he is said to have sponsored an important Buddhist conference in nearby Kashmir.
+He is notable in Buddhist literature as a promoter of Buddhism and he is said to have sponsored an important Buddhist conference in nearby Kashmir.
 This seems to be the only monastery in the region other than Gandhola Monastery in Lahaul which has a history which purportedly goes back to Kushan times.